-Women Adventurers celebrates the daring pioneers who’ve blazed a trail on every continent.
+Women Adventurers is the first nonfiction book for Middle Grade readers that celebrates the daring pioneers who’ve blazed a trail on every continent.
 Through bold, beautiful illustrations and biographical sketches, it cheers for the girls who said, “When I grow up I want to be a treetop explorer, a punk rock poet, an aquanaut, an astronaut!”
 And did it.

 Most of these women were, and are, lucky — they nearly all received an education.
 But even today, in 2017, girls face violence preventing them from going to school in over 70 countries.
 And more than 130 million girls are out of school today because they have to marry early, look after their siblings, go to work.

 Free, safe, quality education is the right of every girl.
 Because when a girl is given an education, when she has no limits to her curiosity and ambition, she can do anything.
 These incredible women prove it.

 Are you an interested book agent or publisher?
 I’d love to hear from you.
 Get in touch via firstname.lastname@example.org.